Hermanya/starikov.dev/src/reviews/atomic-layout-vs-styled-system.md

 ## Atomic-layout

-I have recently refactored [my website](my-website) from Rebass `Flex`-based layouts to `atomic-layout` and then to `styled-system`.
+I have recently refactored [my website][my-website] from Rebass `Flex`-based layouts to `atomic-layout` and then to `styled-system`.
 Why did I do it?
-I'm new to CSS grid, but I have heard [good things](css-grid-changes-everything) about it.
-And I've been following [Kettanaito](kettanaito) for a while now, he is working on `atomic-layout` for about a year.
+I'm new to CSS grid, but I have heard [good things][css-grid-changes-everything] about it.
+And I've been following [Kettanaito][kettanaito] for a while now, he is working on `atomic-layout` for about a year.
 I always wanted to try building something with `atomic-layout`, but the opportunity did not present itself until I decided to rebuild my website.

 Overall, I'm glad I started my CSS grid journey from `atomic-layout`.
 This library has great docs powered by Gitbook, another project I admire and have actually contributed to.
 The docs start with the motivation section, where Kettanaito outlines the core principals of composition and responsiveness in `atomic-layout`.
 And that makes sense, but in retrospective, I think the #1 motivation was different for me.